Selective high school practice tests

 The Writing Test consists of a topic which the student must write about according to the instructions.

 This test assesses the creativity of the student’s ideas and their ability to write effectively for a purpose and audience.
-The test will also assess grammar, punctuation, spelling and vocabulary.
+The writing test also assesses the student’s use of language for effect.

 The student’s writing must address the given topic, otherwise it will be marked lower, regardless of their fluency or creativity.